walkerdorris/the-one-quiz-walkerdorris/README.md

 > For this section, I wrote some starter DOM elements in the `index.html` file.

 1. Write a selector that select only the first sibling li elements.
+Make the text for that item bold, and underlined.
 2. Make all li elements behave as inline elements.
 3. Only the odd section elements should have a border.
 4. Only the even li elements should have a lime background.